zWolfrost/strindex/README.md

 There are a lot of features to help with translation, such as spellchecking & filtering strings by length and character set.

 The release includes a precompiled version of the program, which by default does the patching (unless executed with arguments).
 Warning: the precompiled version has a high chance of being detected as a false positive by antivirus software.
-You can compile the program yourself to avoid this.
-Also, the package `libxcb-cursor-dev` is *required* for the linux build.
+You can compile the program yourself to avoid this.<br>Also, the package `libxcb-cursor-dev` is *required* for the linux build.

 ## Supported filetypes
 *Support for more types is not planned.*